Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![On the App Service screen, the web app under BCDRPaaSPrimarySite is selected.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image300.png "App Service screen")

 44. Visual Studio will build the app and then publish to your Web App.
-The browser should open to the application
+The browser should open to the application.

     ![The Contoso Insurance PolicyConnect webpage displays.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image301.png "Contoso Insurance PolicyConnect webpage ")